randolphpark/randolphpark.github.io/src/posts/BecomingATechnicalLeader.md

 Technical leaders possess great power in our society, but they are neither demons nor gods.
 They are ordinary people who happen to possess an effective approach to problem-solving, an approach based on leadership through innovation.
 Even without any technical background, other ordinary people can empower themselves and others by mastering some elements of this approach.

+## 6. The three great obstacles to innovation

+6.1 Self-blindness, concealing your own behaviour, so you have no chance of changing

+6.2 No-Problem Syndrome, convincing you that you already know the answer to all problems

+6.3 Belief in the central dogma of academic psychology, blinding you to alternative solutions, even ones you could generate without help from anyone else

+## 7. A tool for developing self-awareness

+7.1 Starting now and continuing for three months, spend five minutes each day writing in a personal journal.

+7.2 Try to use physical paper.

+7.3 It is important to find some method that ensures you write your 5 minutes each day.

+7.4 Write everything down and find a format that fits you most.
+You can start with "Facts, feelings, findings" form.

+7.5 Take time, review and find your pattern..

 ---